egarrisxn/password-generator-2023/README.md

 ## Technologies

-- **Javascript**: Programming language used for client-side and server-side scripting.
+- **JavaScript**: Programming language used for client-side and server-side scripting.
 - **HTML5**: The latest version of Hypertext Markup Language.
 - **CSS3**: Cascading style sheets for styling HTML elements.
+- **GitHub Pages**: Used to host and deploy the application.

 ## Installation